roihezkiyahu/HITL-demo/blog_post.md

 The architecture stays identical across these domains.
 You change the tools and the domain logic, but the graph structure remains the same: interrupt, feedback injection, loop back to agent.

-This is the power of the pattern: it's simple enough to understand quickly but flexible enough to solve diverse problems.

 ---

 ## Conclusion: Iterative Refinement as a First-Class Pattern

 Single-interrupt HITL systems treat human involvement as a gating mechanism: pause, ask, proceed or abort.

 But real workflows are iterative.
 Users need to steer, adjust, and refine.
-With destructive operations like database deletions or API calls with side effects, iteration isn't just nice to have-it's non-negotiable.
+With destructive operations like database deletions or API calls with side effects, iteration isn't just nice to have, it's non negotiable.

 The multi-turn edit loop pattern, enabled by a simple architectural change (rejection looping to agent), transforms HITL systems from binary gates into interactive refinement engines.